Raf0194/Data-Analysis/README.md

+****Statements created in GCP from uploaded CSV, retrieved from Kaggle.

 **Total Sales by Region**

 SQL Query: Calculate the total sales in different regions (North America, Europe, Japan, and other regions) and provide the overall global sales.